ebu/libadm/README.md

 ```

 ## Current Limitations
+It can take time for revisions to Rec.
+ITU-R BS.2076 to be incorporated into this library.
+The implementation of the library might not include all possible uses of all the Recommendation.

+The areas that are currently unsupported include:
-1. some ADM sub-elements are missing
+1. Some ADM sub-elements are missing
-2. no SADM support (ITU-R BS.[SERIAL])
+2. There is no SADM support (ITU-R BS.2125)

 ## Credits